The world's most intelligent cooking app

 1. Start with a distinctly flavored ingredient

 Instead of the protein, I often use a distinctly flavored ingredient as a starting point (Fennel Seeds in this case).
-I’ve found this to create more interesting ideas.
+I’ve found this to spark more interesting ideas.
 We also use this approach to find new ways to use up ingredients that we have in the fridge.

 2. Have protein options ready